Navid200/xDrip/docs/Nightscout/noip_com.md

 ![](./images/noip.png)

 Sign up if you don't have an account.
 You need to enter your email address, choose a password, and choose a hostname.
-Make a note of all.
+Take a note of all.
+Make sure to create a hostname and not delay it to later.
 ![](./images/noipSignup.png)

 Select "Free Sign Up" instead of "Get Enhanced".